StuartCox3107/iGrow/README.md

 - **CSS:** style.css tested with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator), no errors found

-- **Javascript:** scripts.js tested with [JSLint](https://jslint.com/), no errors found except for Undeclared '$' coming from the use of JQuery and negated by adding the use of JQuery as a global variable in JSLint
+- **Javascript:** scripts.js tested with [JSLint](https://jslint.com/), no errors found except for Undeclared '$', coming from the use of JQuery and negated by adding the use of JQuery as a global variable in JSLint

 - **Python:** Code tested with pylint:

-Some errors arose;
+Some errors arose and remain;

-1. "e" doesn't conform to snake_case style.
-Acceptable error
-2. Unused argument "e", this argument is only used to render the 404 page when the url is incorrect. acceptable error
+1. Unused argument "error_handler", this argument is only used to render the 404 page when the url is incorrect, acceptable error
-3. Possible unbalanced tuple, arising due to flask pagination, acceptable error
+2. Possible unbalanced tuple, arising due to flask pagination, acceptable error
-4. Unused import env **TO FINISH**
+3. Unused import env, arising due to the storing of environment variables in env.py, acceptable error

 ### Manual Testing